 Leica, Rolleiflex, Hasselblad, Nikon F-series, Olympus, Contax, Pentax, Voigtländer — 35mm SLR, rangefinder, medium format, vintage cine.

-Carriage clocks, mantle clocks, bracket clocks, Vienna regulators, skeleton clocks.
-French, English and German movements.
+Carriage clocks, mantel clocks, English fusee bracket clocks, Vienna regulators, skeleton clocks — French and English movements.
 Working or not.

 Montblanc, Parker, Waterman, Conway Stewart, Mabie Todd, Dunhill-Namiki — fountain pens, propelling pencils, dip pens, inkwells, writing sets.